mindsdb/mindsdb/docs/mindsdb-docs/docs/setup/cloud.md

     <figcaption></figcaption>
 </figure>

-!!!
-Tip "What is next?"
+!!! tip "What's next?"
-    Now you can use [MindsDB Cloud as a SQL database](/connect/mindsdb_editor)
+    Now you can use [MindsDB Cloud as a SQL database](/connect/mindsdb_editor).
+    We recommend you to follow one of our tutorials or learn more about the [MindsDB Database](/sql/table-structure/).